PCNS lymphoma - with hemorrhage

 0 images remaining

 Pre and post contrast CT images demonstrate two dominant hyperdense and enhancing lesions; one in the rostral midbrain and the other involving the splenium of the corpus callosum.
 The former is homogeneous in density and surrounded by moderate surrounding vasogenic edema.
 The latter demonstrates hemorrhage.

 Distribution and appearance of the non-hemorrhagic lesion strongly favors CNS lymphoma.
 Hemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals.

 The patient went on to have surgery.

-FINAL DIAGNOSIS: non Hodgkin's large B cell CNS lymphoma - non germinal centre phenotype.
+FINAL DIAGNOSIS: non Hodgkin's large B cell CNS lymphoma - non germinal center phenotype.

-Although haemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals, the non-haemorrhagic lesion in this case, and the distribution still makes lymphoma the most likely diagnosis.
+Although hemorrhage in PCNSL is very uncommon, seen more frequently in immunocompromised individuals, the non-hemorrhagic lesion in this case, and the distribution still makes lymphoma the most likely diagnosis.
 Multicentric high grade glioma would be an alternative ddx.